 The Ikenobo school of ikebana uses the phrase, “Origin of Ikebana” because it was the original “school” of ikebana, the art of Japanese flower arranging.
-Screen Shot 2013-02-17 at 3.52.54 PMThis school of Ikebana has evolved significantly over 555 years.
+This school of Ikebana has evolved significantly over 555 years.
 The current headmaster, Sen’ei Ikenobo is the 45th headmaster and his daughter, Senko Ikenobo, is the headmaster designate.

 The Ikenobo school of ikebana has styles of arranging that are complex and simple at the same time and all reflect an understanding and great appreciation of nature.